fastred/HamburgerButton/README.md

 ## Usage

-Copy `HamburgetButton.swift` to your project.
+Copy `HamburgerButton.swift` to your project.
 Change the value of its `showsMenu` property.

 ## Author